Quick checklist

 Before

-- Match records to active and in-scope drivers.
+- Match driver test records to the active and in-scope driver list.

 During

-- Keep the DER or program contact reachable.
+- Keep the DER or program contact reachable during the audit.

 After

-- Review onboarding steps before the next hire.
+- Review the onboarding checklist before the next CDL driver hire.

 Download